(Photo by Juan Ramos)

 4. Aiming too high—or too low

-It’s essential to make a realistic assessment of your abilities and potential.
-Don’t sell yourself short and assume on that basis that you can’t get into the college of your dreams, but do ask yourself and your trusted advisers seriously if you truly meet the criteria a particular college is looking for.
+It’s essential to make a realistic assessment of your abilities and potential in applying for colleges.
+Don’t sell yourself short and assume on that basis that you can’t get into the school of your dreams, but do ask yourself and your trusted advisers seriously if you truly meet the criteria a particular college is looking for.
 All too often, students and/or their parents have their hearts set on admission to schools that eventually reject them for whatever reason, without having an adequate Plan B in place.
 Maybe you can’t get into Harvard, and maybe you realize that you shouldn’t even apply there, but there are countless alternatives in the vast space between Harvard and a low-quality college whose main virtue is that it will admit those who have no other hope or who have made no other provisions for themselves.

 5. Going for the wrong culture